Here are some tips that I give day hikers who are just getting started and contact me seeking advice.

 |Toilet Paper and Trowel|

 Learn about the 10 essentials (see 10 Essentials Guide), why you need them, how to use them, and start bringing them on your day hikes.
-The wilderness begins as soon as you leave a trail head: on average it takes emergency responders an additional hour to reach a victim for every 15 minutes of hiking away from a trail head parking lot.
+The wilderness begins as soon as you leave a trailhead: on average it takes emergency responders an additional hour to reach a victim for every 15 minutes of hiking away from a trailhead parking lot.
 Don’t underestimate the need to hike prepared, even in a more urban setting.

 5. Find Comfortable Hiking Footwear

 Finding comfortable footwear that doesn’t cause blisters may take you a while.
 Focus on finding boots or shoes that work for you instead of putting up with ones that hurt or fit poorly.
 Be patient and keep trying ones until you dial in footwear that works.
 Everyone’s feet are different.
 Boots, mids, or trail runners: it doesn’t matter which you choose.
-They are all have advantages and disadvantages.
+They all have advantages and disadvantages.

 6. Develop Your Layering System

 Learning how to dress like an onion, or layering, is an important moisture management and heat regulation skill for hikers to master.
-Everyone’s metabolism is different, so try different base layers, mid-layers, insulation layers, and shells until you develop a system that works for your needs in most three season conditions.
+Everyone’s metabolism is different, so try different base layers, mid-layers, insulation layers, and shells until you develop a system that works for your needs in most three-season conditions.
 Hint: wearing many thin layers gives you better control over temperature regulation than integrated component garments.

 7. Leave a Trip Plan with a Trusted Friend or Relative

-Whenever you take a hike by yourself or in a group, leave a trip plan (see How to Plan a Day Hike) with a trusted friends or relative that details where you are going, the trails or route you plan on hiking, where you’ve parked your car, when you expect to be return, and who to call if you’re overdue.
+Whenever you take a hike by yourself or in a group, leave a trip plan (see How to Plan a Day Hike) with a trusted friend or relative that details where you are going, the trails or route you plan on hiking, where you’ve parked your car, when you expect to return, and who to call if you’re overdue.
 Short hikes or long: this is a very important trip preparation step.

 8. Learn How to Read a Topographic Map